H3rby7/cloudlab-k8s-ee-sched/README.md

 # TODOs

 1. Deploy and run muBench with default scheduler
+2. Prometheus target that exposes pod metrics
+   1. to get proper requests/limits values for the mubench cell
+3. Node-Exporter IPMI scrape interval to 10s (from 30s default)
-1. Export data from prometheus for analysis in Matlab
+4. Export data from prometheus for analysis in Matlab
+5. create serviceMonitor for muBench service cells (so prometheus can scrape their metrics)

 # Cheatsheet